phenopolis/pheno4j/README.md

 ## Server Installation ##

+The server installation can scale to very large datasets as it allows configuration of the JVM size and page cache.

 ### Prerequisites ###
 - Java 1.8
 - Neo4j installation - download from https://neo4j.com/download/community-edition/, extract the archive.
 The location of the extract will be referred to as **$NEO4J_HOME**

 ### Deploy code ###
-Run the following in the checkout directory, which will generate a zip file, "graph-bundle.zip", in the target folder.
-Deploy this to your target server and extract it.
+Run the following in the checkout directory, which will generate a zip file, "graph-bundle.zip", in the target folder:
 ```
 mvn clean package
 ```
+Copy `graph-bundle.zip` to your target server and extract it.
 ### Update config file to reference your input data ###
-In the conf folder of the extracted zip above, update config.properties to reference your input data.
+In the conf folder of the extracted zip above, update `config.properties` to reference your input data.
 ### Run the GraphDatabaseBuilder ###
 This step will take all the input data and build csv files, which are then built into a Neo4j database using their ImportTool.
 Constraints and Indexes are then created.
 In the lib folder of the extracted zip above, run the following: